 Mary Boney Denison is the United States Patent and Trademark Office (USPTO) Commissioner for Trademarks.
-Ms. Denison oversees all aspects of the USPTO’s Trademarks organization including policy, operations and budget relating to trademark examination, registration, and maintenance.
+Ms. Denison oversees all aspects of the Trademarks organization, including policy, operations and budget relating to trademark examination, registration, and maintenance.

 Ms. Denison holds degrees from Duke University and the University of North Carolina School of Law from which she received the UNC School of Law Distinguished Alumni Award in 2016.